Date 02 Dec 2025

 “That bit of awareness can give people a sense of control, which sometimes helps them rework distressing dreams or at least feel less trapped in them.
 The safest way to explore it is gently.”

-For anxiety, the review suggests that lucid dreaming may enable the dreamer to reduce anxiety in dreams, strengthen emotional regulation skills and build confidence.
+The review suggests that lucid dreaming may enable the dreamer to reduce anxiety in dreams, strengthen emotional regulation skills and build confidence, which can then be transferred to waking life.

 Being able to face something in a dream that you have been avoiding when awake can be quite powerful.